What are Hedge Funds in the Indian Stock Market?

 What are the Different Strategies of Hedge Fund Investing?

-The top strategies of hedge investing that hedge fund manager in India and hedge fund companies in India follow are:
+The top strategies of hedge investing that hedge fund companies in India follow are:

 - Long or Short Equity: A short or long equity hedge fund strategy seeks to generate returns by taking long and short positions in individual stocks.